sneakers-the-rat/infrastructure/_sections/2_4_tools-analysis.md

 Analytical tools (anecdotally) make up the bulk of open source scientific software, and range from foundational and general-purpose tools like numpy {% cite harrisArrayProgrammingNumPy2020 %} and scipy {% cite virtanenSciPyFundamentalAlgorithms2020 %}, through tools that implement a class of analysis like DeepLabCut {% cite mathisDeepLabCutMarkerlessPose2018a %} and scikit-learn {% cite pedregosaScikitlearnMachineLearning2011 %}, to tools for a specific technique like MoSeq {% cite wiltschkoRevealingStructurePharmacobehavioral2020 %} and DeepSqueak {% cite coffeyDeepSqueakDeepLearningbased2019 %}.
 The pattern of their use is then to build them into a custom analysis system that can then in turn range in sophistication from a handful of flash-drive-versioned scripts to automated pipelines.

 Having tools like these of course puts researchers miles ahead of where they would be without them, and the developers of the mentioned tools have put in a tremendous amount of work to build sensible interfaces and make them easier to use.
 No matter how much good work might be done, inevitable differences between APIs is a relatively sizable technical challenge for researchers --- a problem compounded by the incentives for fragmentation described previously.
-For toolbuilders, many parts of any given tool from architecture to interface have to be redesigned with varying degrees of success each time.
+For toolbuilders, many parts of any given tool from architecture to interface have to be redesigned each time with varying degrees of success .
 For science at large, with few exceptions of well-annotated and packaged code, most results are only replicable with great effort.

-To be clear, we have reached levels of "not the developer's fault" to the tune of "API discontinuity" being *"the norm for 99% of software."* Negotiating boundaries between (and even within) software and information structures is an elemental part of computing.
-The only time it becomes a conceivable problem to "solve" is when the problem domain coalesces to the point where it is possible to articulate its abstract structure as a protocol, and the incentives are great enough to adopt it.
+Discontinuity between the behavior and interface of different pieces of software is, of course,  overwhelming norm.
+Negotiating boundaries between (and even within) software and information structures is an elemental part of computing.
+The only time it becomes a conceivable problem to "solve" interoperability is when the problem domain coalesces to the point where it is possible to articulate its abstract structure as a protocol, and the incentives are great enough to adopt it.
 Thankfully that's what we're trying to do here.

 It's unlikely that we will solve the problem of data analysis being complicated, time consuming, and error prone by teaching every scientist to be a good programmer, but we can build experimental frameworks that make analysis tools easier to build and use.